eagle840/katacoda-labs/jekyll/step2.md

 ### new blog
 Lets start an entirely new site with the command:
 `jekyll new my_blog`{{execute}}

-You'll notice a new folder my_blog creater with jekyll creating some default content in it
+You'll notice a new folder, my_blog created with jekyll creating some default content in it

-Lets cd to that folder
+Lets cd to that folder and take a look
 `cd ./my_blog`{{execute}}

 `tree ~/my_blog`{{execute}}

-You'll also markdown files in here, jekyll process' these into html files for the website. and an additional ruby gem (pachage) has been addded to the gemfile to add a theme to the site.
+You'll also note markdown files in here, jekyll process' these into html files for the website on build and an additional ruby gem (package) has been added to the gemfile to add a theme to the site.
 We'll need to rebundle jekyll.

 `bundle`{{execute}}